uchy4life/Banki_ecommerce_case_study/README.md

 ## Banki Ecommerce

 ### Project Overview
-Banki Ecommerce is my online retail business focused on offering a wide selection of perfumes and fragrance-related products.
-The goal is to provide customers with premium products from a variety of trusted brands, all while ensuring a smooth and satisfying shopping experience.
-To improve operations and boost customer satisfaction, the store aim to harness data-driven insights by applying advanced data engineering methods.
+Banki Ecommerce is an online perfume retail business that offers a diverse range of fragrances from renowned brands.
+To enhance customer satisfaction and optimize operations, the company utilizes a data-driven approach by implementing advanced data engineering solutions

 ## Problem Statement
-Banki Ecommerce faces challenges in effectively managing and analyzing its vast amounts of data, including historical sales data, customer information, and inventory data.
-The company requires efficient data engineering solutions to streamline data processing, perform comprehensive analysis, and derive actionable insights to improve decision-making processes and enhance business performance.
+Banki Ecommerce deals with large volumes of historical sales data, customer records, and inventory logs.
+Without a proper data engineering pipeline, the business struggles to:
+- Maintain consistent and accurate data
+- Analyze trends and customer behavior
+- Support strategic decisions with real-time data insights

 ## Project Scope
 - Data Extraction from Historical CSV Data